Owen McGee

 Owen Edward McGee (born 29 April 1970) is an English former footballer.
 He joined before eventually securing his place on the first team roster.
 He became a firm favourite to fans, scoring a single goal in 21 appearances.
 Despite his lack of goals, he was praised for scoring his first goal, as he played at full-back.
 He left Middlesbrough in 1992 and played for lower-level clubs Scarborough and Guisborough Town.
-He then had 3 sons and a wife.

 Playing career

 McGee joined Middlesbrough as an apprentice, before joining the first-team squad.
 He made his debut with the club in a game against Aston Villa in 1989.
-He continued to play for the club in the 1990–91 season, and retired at the end of season, scoring 1 goal in 21 league appearances.
+He continued to play for the club in the 1990–91 season, and left the club at the end of season, scoring 1 goal in 21 league appearances.
 During his time playing for Middlesbrough, fans chanted "He's fat, he's round, he's worth a million pounds, Owen McGee!
 Owen McGee!"

-McGee left Middlesbrough following the conclusion of the 1990–91 season, and later went on to play for non-league teams, Scarborough and Guisborough Town, before completely retiring after his spell with Guisborough ended.
-Following his departure from Guisborough, McGee was expected to join Wembley, but decided not to join the club due to his family in Middlesbrough.